 IDENTIFICATION OF RISK FACTORS AND HOTSPOTS

 Risk factors are those management, environmental, socio-economic and production factors that increase the risk of introduction of FMD infection and / or transmission.
 For example: trading cattle back and forward from animal markets is an important risk factor for both introduction and transmission of the FMD virus.
-Risk factor is an epidemiological term, identified through statistical analysis.
+Risk factor is an epidemiological term, identified through statistical

+analysis.

-Has your country identified the risk factors for FMD introduction and spread?
+Has your country identified the risk factors for FMD introduction?

 Yes No

+Has your country identified the risk factors for FMD spread?

+Yes No

-If yes, which risk factors (maximum five) have been identified?
+If answered yes to one or both, which risk factors (maximum five) have been identified?
 (Please, use the appropriate column and fill one box for each risk factor)

-IF NOT, GO TO QUESTION 17
+IF NOT, GO TO QUESTION 18